 As far as I can tell the Monogatari used in relation to the Tokorozawa dolls’ festival relates to a story told by images, or particularly the dolls.
 During the event they display historic hina dolls, some of which were made in Tokorozawa.
 Doll making “Tokorozawa Ningyo” started in 1849 in Tokorozawa.

 During the period of the Hina Dolls festival, if a shop in the Tokorozawa Machi Zukuri Shouten area has the image in the photo above displayed in their window, they have hina dolls on display in the shop.
 In addition to displaying dolls, some of the shops and restaurants will have special offerings during the display period.

 The Hina dolls are on display in some shops and restaurants, around the area in the map below, during the period of the festival.
-In 2022, that will be from Friday February 11th to Sunday March 13th.
+By and large, this festival starts on February 11th – a public holiday in Japan – regardless of what day of the week it is and ends on the second Sunday of March.
+In 2023, that will be from Saturday February 11th to Sunday March 12th.
 The displays are open to the public between 10 am and 6 pm from Fridays to Wednesdays, closed on Thursdays.